Demetrius I of Bactria

-Demetrius I Anicetus (Δημήτριος Ἀνίκητος, "the unconquered"), also called Damaytra was a Greco-Bactrian and later Indo-Greek king (Yona in Pali language, "Yavana" in Sanskrit) (reigned c.
-200–167 BC), who ruled areas from Bactria to ancient northwestern India.
-He was the son of the Greco-Bactrian Kingdom's ruler Euthydemus I and succeeded him around 200 BC, after which he conquered extensive areas in what is now southern Afghanistan, Iran and Pakistan and India.
+Demetrius I Anicetus (Δημήτριος Ἀνίκητος, "Demetrius the Unconquered"), also called Dimetriya in Indian sources, was a Greco-Bactrian king and the founder of the Indo-Greek kingdom, who ruled areas from Bactria to ancient northwestern India.
+He was the son of the Greco-Bactrian ruler Euthydemus I and succeeded him around 200 BC, after which he conquered extensive areas in what is now southern Afghanistan, Pakistan and northwestern India.

-He was never defeated in battle and was posthumously referred to as "the Unconquered" (Aniketos) on the pedigree coins of his successor Agathocles.
+He was never defeated in battle and was posthumously referred to as "the Unconquered" (Ἀνίκητος, Aniketos) on the pedigree coins of his successor Agathocles of Bactria.
 Demetrius I may have been the initiator of the Yavana era, starting in 186–185 BC, which was used for several centuries thereafter.

-"Demetrius" was the name of at least two and probably three Bactrian kings.
+Demetrius was the name of at least two and probably three Bactrian Greek kings.
 The much debated Demetrius II was a possible relative, whereas Demetrius III (c.
 100 BC), is known only from numismatic evidence.

 Encounter with Antiochus III

-The father of Demetrius, Euthydemus, was attacked by the Seleucid ruler Antiochus III around 210 BC.
+The father of Demetrius, Euthydemus I, was attacked by the Seleucid ruler Antiochus III around 210 BC.
 Although he commanded 10,000 horsemen, Euthydemus initially lost a battle on the Arius and had to retreat.
 He then successfully resisted a three-year siege in the fortified city of Bactra, before Antiochus finally decided to recognize the new ruler.

 The final negotiations were made between Antiochus III and Demetrius.
 Antiochus III was reportedly highly impressed by the demeanour of the young prince, and offered him one of his daughters in marriage, around 206 BC: